 - Focus on working with people that you enjoy working with.
 This will help you stay in alignment so that you have the energy to scale.

-- Productise your business to bring back more money, time and freedom.
+- Productize your business to bring back more money, time and freedom.
 Before you create any product, focus on creating a compelling offer that your ideal clients actually want.

-- Automate the delivery of your programmes and delegate the implementation to your team.
+- Automate the delivery of your programs and delegate the implementation to your team.

 - Create an evergreen system so that you can serve on a bigger scale and create predictable sales.